blvns/x-elm/README.md

 ### (Optional) Install Apex

+NOTE: we don't use Apex for the X-ELM experiments, but you may need it for other functionalities in this repository.

 Apex may not be compatible with all GPUs.
 In particular, if you're seeing that CUDA doesn't support your model during the forward pass, you might want to try uninstalling Apex and trying again.

 ```bash